 BT: Can you tell us a little more about the causes are you currently promoting or involved with?

 Rob: I make sure that I don’t get stuck into just one cause because I want to always look at the greater picture of what is going on.
 My overall goal is to wake people up to how our lives impact other people, other species, and the earth as a whole.
-So I focus on all the things we deal with on a daily basis including food, waster, energy, waste, and transportation.
+So I focus on all the things we deal with on a daily basis including food, water, energy, waste, and transportation.
 I do a lot to inspire people to ride bikes and drive less, grow food, eat a plant-based diet, and live a less wasteful life to give you a few examples.

 BT: What habits can we as travelers change to be more environmentally conscious?

 Rob: I just wrote a guide on my blog called: How to Reduce your Impact when Traveling.
-It’s a must read for anyone with that question.
-My greatest (and most fun) suggestion would be to plan adventures that are designed to be more earth friendly in the first place such as traveling from organic farm to organic farm, volunteering on environmental projects, cycling across your country, or going on a great hike!
+It’s a must-read for anyone with that question.
+My greatest (and most fun) suggestion would be to plan adventures that are designed to be more earth-friendly in the first place such as traveling from organic farm to organic farm, volunteering on environmental projects, cycling across your country, or going on a great hike!

 BT: What does living off the grid mean to you?

 Rob: The definition of off the grid is “not dependent on public utilities, especially the supply of electricity.”
 That’s me spot on right now.
-I harvest rain water for all of my water needs and have solar panels to create my energy.
+I harvest rainwater for all of my water needs and have solar panels to create my energy.
 I have no connection to the water or energy grid.
 Those are the fundamentals of being off the grid.

 BT: Is it true that you haven’t showered for over two years?

 Rob: Yes!
 Instead, I go for a swim in a natural body of water.
 The Pacific Ocean is cold right now so it’s a bit of a chore but it’s something I really enjoy.
-If I don’t go to a natural body of water I’ll use about a half gallon of water from the sink.
+If I don’t go to a natural body of water I’ll use about a half-gallon of water from the sink.
 January 15th is my 1,000th day without a shower and I’m thinking about ending the streak.
 We’ll see though.